Savvas-S/New_CodingChallenge/README.md

 - Containerize your work wherever possible
 - Take the time to document your API using an industry-standard methodology
 - Testing makes perfect

-## Submitting your results

-In order to allow us to inspect the results, please grant access to our reviewers on your private clone of your exercise using either of the below:

-- Username: hyperioreviewer
-- Email: reviewer@hyperiosoftware.com